FlowFuse/website/src/handbook/peopleops/hiring.md

 ### Offboarding Issue

-The People Ops manager will create a new offboarding Issue for each leaver using the template maintained on GitHub, which can be viewed https://github.com/flowforge/admin/issues/166
+The People Ops manager will create a new off boarding issue for each instance of a team member leaving.
+The template maintained on GitHub, create a new issue though [this link](https://github.com/flowforge/admin/issues/new/choose).

 ### Final Pay